Nate Holzapfel: Larry King lawsuit

-In 2019 a lawsuit was filed in federal court in California alleging that Holzapfel "used false pretenses to obtain Larry King's participation in a mock interview, then infringed Plaintiffs' common law trademarks and rights of publicity to make it appear that Larry King endorsed Defendants' commercial activities when, in fact, he has not done so."
+In 2019 a lawsuit was filed on behalf of television personality Larry King, in federal court in California.
+The suit alleged that Holzapfel "used false pretenses to obtain Larry King's participation in a mock interview, then infringed Plaintiffs' common law trademarks and rights of publicity to make it appear that Larry King endorsed Defendants' commercial activities when, in fact, he has not done so."

 According to the complaint, King agreed to do the mock interview, conducted in 2013, "as a favor to a family member."
 The suit goes on to say that King agreed to provide Holzapfel with a copy of the interview, "for the limited and sole purpose of using excerpts from it in a 'sizzle reel' [demonstration video] that Holzapfel could privately submit to a few television producers and others, in the hopes that those producers would hire Holzapfel for a television program.
-Holzapfel agreed to use the recorded Mock Interview only for that limited purpose."
+Holzapfel agreed to use the recorded mock Interview only for that limited purpose."

-The complaint adds that it was made to seem that Holzapfel had appeared on "Larry King Now," when in fact he did not.
+The complaint adds that the promotional video was edited to appear as if Holzapfel had appeared on Larry King Now, when in fact he did not.
 Alleging trademark infringement, unfair competition and other counts, the suit sought unspecified damages.

-In March 2019 the Blast reported that King won a default judgment for $250,000 against Holzapfel.
+In March 2019 the Blast reported King won a default judgment for $250,000 against Holzapfel.
 Additionally, Holzapfel was ordered to pay $8,600 towards King's legal fees.
 The judge also ordered Holzapfel to cease using King’s name and likeness and destroy any materials he made featuring King.

-Fraud and sexual abuse allegations
+Fraud and Forcible Sexual Abuse Charges

 In October 2021, Holzapfel was charged with several counts of communication fraud.
 The Utah County Attorney's Office charging documents alleged that Holzapfel defrauded a woman he had been dating out of nearly $200,000 "by tricking her into signing over her house into a company he controlled.
 The woman is described as having significant health problems and being responsible for taking care of her disabled adult child."